StevenMayher/431-2021/projectB/registration.md

 - *Outcome* = What outcome do you plan to use in Study 2?
 - *Count* = How many subjects in your data have complete information on the outcome variable as well as all of the predictor variables you plan to study in Study 2?
 - *Key Predictor* = What is the key predictor of your outcome that you plan to use in Study 2?
+Note that this must not be a **binary** predictor.

 ## Individual Investigators using NHANES 2017-18 data